YanyZeng/ZIPPCAlnm/README.md

 ```
 * X: count matrix of observations.
 * V: vector of sample covariate.
 * d_choice: FALSE, "BIC" or "CV".
-Indicating whether the rank or number of factors, or dimension after dimensional reduction, will be chosen from 1 to 5.
+Indicating whether the rank or number of factors, is chosen from 1 to 5.
 Options are "BIC" (Bayesian information criterion), and "CV" (Cross-validation).
+BIC is recommended.
 Defaults to FALSE.
 * parallel: logical, if TRUE, use parallel toolbox to accelerate.